spapas/django-package-compatibility-matrix/README.md

 | django-xhtml2pdf               |       |       | 0.0.3 |       |       |0.0.3  |        |        |       |       |
 | easy-thumbnails                |       |       |       |  2.2  |       |       |        |        |       |       |
 |                                |**1.4**|**1.5**|**1.6**|**1.7**|**1.8**|**1.9**|**1.10**|**1.11**|**2.0**|**2.1**|

+## Rationale

+One huge PITA for me is when I need to install a django package (add-on) to a non-current Django version.
+Yes, I am totally aware that right now, only Django 1.11 (LTS) and Django 2.0 are supported.
+However, I have to confess that there are projects that I support and run Django versions 1.4, 1.6, 1.8 and 1.9.
+These are old projects that cannot be upgraded for a number of reasons, mainly because there are too few resources.
+So, although there are no resources for upgrading a Django 1.4 project to 1.11, there usually *are* resources to add some autocomplete features.
+Deciding which version of django-autocomplete-light to install is usually *not* trivial and, unless the project has a very good changelog most of the time you'll need to do some trial and error by installing different versions to find out one that actually works.
+This matrix wants to improve this.

+*Notice* I know that I should not use unsupported Django versions.
+I know you also know it and I warn you in case you are doing it.
+If it was in my hand I wouldn't ever do it, however I am not a decision maker and usually decision makers prefer adding features instead of upgrading to newer versions.
+Also, if that makes you more comfortable, almost all (especially the old ones) of the projects using unsupported Django versions are for projects that internal to the organization I work for so they are not visible to the public internet.

+## How to contribute

+Just do a ``pip freeze`` for your project and inspect the version of Django and of the packages that it uses.
+If the version of a package for your Django version is missing (or is less than your own but you know that it works) then add a PR with your change